olasunkanmimariam/No_Show_Appointment_Analysis/README.md

 --What age category miss the appointment most and why?

---Is waiting days a factor for shoing up for appointment?
+--Is waiting days a factor for showing up for appointment?

---Does SMS received promp patient to show for their appointment?
+--Does SMS received prompt patient to show for their appointment?

 --Does patients enrollment in Brasillian Welfare program(i.e scholarship) affect their appointment